Our 2025 CSA registration is open!

 Early Season

-This share includes 8-10 of the earliest veggies like spinach, salad greens, radishes, arugula, scallions, herbs, celery, kale, chard, rhubarb, peas, garlic scapes, heads of lettuce, broccoli, young carrots, turnips and beets.
+This share includes 8-10 of the earliest veggies like spinach, radishes, arugula, scallions, herbs, celery, kale, chard, rhubarb, peas, garlic scapes, heads of lettuce, broccoli, young carrots, turnips and beets.

 If you try out the early session and then decide to sign on for the rest of the season, you will receive the full season discount!